 Before performing any of the troubleshooting steps in this appendix, ensure that the system meets the requirements and that you have completed all of the preinstallation tasks specified in Chapter 2.

 Read the Release Notes

 Read the release notes for the product before installing it.
 The release notes are available on the Oracle Database 11g DVD.
-The latest version of the release notes is also available on the Oracle Technology Network website:
+The latest version of the release notes is also available at: